GACJ/complib-help/docs/about.md

 # About the Help

-The Composition Library, or Complib, is a powerful resource offering a wide array of features to its users.
+The Composition Library is a powerful resource offering a wide array of features to its users.
 An unfortunate downside is that the website can be unintuitive to use.
-Our hope is that this documentation can help you get to grips with Complib and how it works.
+Our hope is that this Help documentation can help you get to grips with Complib and how it works.

 ## Giving feedback

-The Composition Library is a work-in-progress, and the Help contained here is no different.
+The Composition Library is a work-in-progress, and the Help is no different.
 You can provide feedback on the Help via Complib's [Issues](hhtps://complib.org/issue/search) page.

 ![Issue page](img/issues_page.png)